Bjornvdb/fiber/middleware/csrf/README.md

 # CSRF
 CSRF middleware for [Fiber](https://github.com/gofiber/fiber) that provides [Cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection by passing a csrf token via cookies.
-This cookie value will be used to compare against the client csrf token in POST requests.
+This cookie value will be used to compare against the client csrf token in POST, PUT, PATCH or DELETE requests.
 When the csrf token is invalid, this middleware will delete the `_csrf` cookie and return the `fiber.ErrForbidden` error.
 CSRF Tokens are generated on GET requests.

 ### Table of Contents